lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 a field.
 The first column lists the actions name.
 The second and third columns outline the reciprocal compression/decompression behavior for each action.

-Compression is done in the rule order and compressed values are sent in that order in the compressed message.
+Compression is done in order that Fields Descriptions appear in the Rule.
+The result of each Compression/Decompression Action is appended to the working Compression Residue in that same order.
 The receiver is assumed to know the size of each compressed field which can be given by the rule or may be sent with the compressed header.

-If the field is identified as being variable, then its size must be sent first using the following coding:
+If the field is identified as being variable in the Field Description, then the size of the Compression Residue value in bytes must be sent first using the following coding:

-* If the size is between 0 and 14 bytes, it is sent as a 4-bit integer.
+* If the size is between 0 and 14 bytes, it is sent as a 4-bits integer.

-* For values between 15 and 255, the first 4 bits sent are set to 1 and the size is sent using 8 bits.
+* For values between 15 and 255, the first 4 bits sent are set to 1 and the size is sent using 8 bits integer.

 * For higher values of size, the first 12 bits are set to 1 and the next two bytes contain the size value as a 16 bits integer.

+* If a field does not exist in the packet but in the Rule and its FL is variable, the size zero may be used.

 ### not-sent CDA

-The not-sent function is generally used when the field value is specified in the rule and therefore known by both the Compressor and the Decompressor.
+The not-sent function is generally used when the field value is specified in the Rule and therefore known by both the Compressor and the Decompressor.
 This action is generally used with the "equal" MO.
 If MO is "ignore", there is a risk to have a decompressed field value different from the compressed field.

-The compressor does not send any value in the compressed header for a field on which not-sent compression is applied.
+The compressor does not send any value in the Compressed Residue for a field on which not-sent compression is applied.

-The decompressor restores the field value with the target value stored in the matched rule.
+The decompressor restores the field value with the Target Value stored in the matched Rule identified by the received Rule ID.

 ### value-sent CDA